ryjen/prep-cli/README.md

 Prep
 ====

-Prep is a modular package manager and build tool for c/c++ projects.
+Prep is a modular package manager and build tool for c/c++ projects on posix systems.

-Its main feature selling points are:
+In inception style, the core is written in C++, but the majority of the work is done by plugins.

-* You don't need to create separate packages for dependencies.
-It will sacrifice to work with a git repository or a download immediately.
+Its main benefits are:

-* Prep will manage dependencies and their paths and flags for building and running c/c++ projects.
+* Plugin architecture for extendability to resolving and building packages.
+Plugins can be configured in projects and support user interaction.

-* Plugin architecture for extendability
+* You don't need a dedicated repository or configuration for packages.
+Configure your project's dependency to a git repo, archive url or anything that a resolver plugin supports.

-* CMake module for use in other build systems (CLion, etc)
+* It will work with any package's build system via plugins and configuration.
+Build time and Runtime paths and flags are managed.

-Yes, in inception style, the core is written in C++, but the majority of the work is done by plugins.
+* CMake integration for use in IDEs (TODO: document)

-I don't really have time to maintain this project (SEE TODO), so I'm releasing to open source in the hopes it will be interesting.
+I don't really have a lot time to maintain this project (SEE TODO), so I'm releasing to open source in the hopes it will be interesting to others.

 ![Prep Building Itself](prep.gif)